Norman Lacy: Liberal Parliamentarian

-Norman Lacy was a member of the Liberal Party from 1972 until 1984.
-He was Member for the electoral district of Ringwood in the Legislative Assembly of the Parliament of Victoria from May 1973 until February 1976, and for Warrandyte from March 1976 until April 1982 when he was defeated at the general election that saw the demise of the Thompson Liberal Government and the election of the Cain Labor Government.
+Lacy was a member of the Liberal Party from 1972 until 1984.
+He was Member for the electoral district of Ringwood in the Legislative Assembly of the Parliament of Victoria from May 1973 until February 1976, and for Warrandyte from March 1976 until April 1982.
 He was Secretary of the Parliamentary Liberal Party from 1976 to 1979.
+He was defeated at the state election that saw the demise of the Thompson Liberal Government and the election of the Cain Labor Government.

 Lacy was on the Victorian Parliament's Qualifications Committee in 1973 and 1974.
-It was on this committee that Lacy got to work with the Opposition Leader Clyde Holding who often reminded Lacy that for a building trade apprentice from Richmond (the electorate Holding represented) he was in the wrong party.
-Lacy returned the banter in numerous parliamentary debates in which he took on Holding and his party over the growing level of unemployment that was emerging in the Australian economy under the Whitlam government.
+It was on this committee that Lacy got to work with the Opposition Leader Clyde Holding, who often reminded Lacy that for a building trade apprentice from Richmond (the electorate Holding represented) he was in the wrong party.
+Lacy returned the banter in numerous parliamentary debates in which he took on Holding and his party over the growing level of unemployment that was emerging in the Australian economy under the federal Whitlam government.

-From the time that he joined the party in 1972, Lacy was an active and vocal 'small l' Liberal and a strong supporter of the leadership of Rupert Hamer.
-He publicly supported Hamer and many of his causes.
-In particular, he was active in his support for Hamer's private member's Bill for the abolition of capital punishment in Victoria.
-Lacy made what many regarded as the finest parliamentary speech of his career on the Bill in which he made much use of his theological training.
-As a result, he made a number of friends amongst the Labor opposition including fellow Anglican and Education spokesman Robert Fordham and Barry Jones who for many years had led the abolitionist campaign on this issue.
-He also became the unofficial 'numbers man' on the Government side of the Legislative Assembly where support for the Bill was hard to come by.
-In this he was assisted by his close friend Peter Block who undertook a similar role in the Legislative Council where he was a Member for Boronia Province covering Lacy's lower house seat.
+From the time that he joined the party in 1972, Lacy was an active and vocal "small l" Liberal and a strong supporter of the leadership of Rupert Hamer.
+In particular, he was active in his support for Hamer's private member's bill for the abolition of capital punishment in Victoria.
+Lacy made what many regarded as the finest parliamentary speech of his career on the bill, in which he made much use of his theological training.
+As a result, he made a number of friends amongst the Labor opposition, including fellow Anglican and Education spokesman Robert Fordham, as well as Barry Jones, who for many years had led the abolitionist campaign on this issue.
+He also became the unofficial "numbers man" on the Government side of the Legislative Assembly where support for the bill was hard to come by.
+In that he was assisted by his close friend Peter Block, who undertook a similar role in the Victorian Legislative Council where he was a member for Boronia Province, which included Lacy's lower house seat.